exoad/ansicolor/README.md

   jm_Ansi.make("Hello World").red_bg().blink_fast();
   ```
+  > [!NOTE]
-  > **Note**: Ordering doesn't matter for the most part, but if an attribute can override or appears more than once in the cascading, *the later one takes precedence*.
+  > Ordering doesn't matter for the most part, but if an attribute can override or appears more than once in the cascading, *the later one takes precedence*.

 * Everything **ends** with a jm_Ansi.make("Hello World").yellow().bold().print();
  that can return a string `toString()` or print it directly `print()`